Black Mountain (Maricopa County, Arizona)

 Black Mountain is located in north-central Maricopa County, Arizona, between the towns of Carefree and Cave Creek.
+The mountain has a popular and challenging hiking trail with 360 degree views of the Valley at the peak.

 Geology

 The western face of Black Mountain.
 The rock formation in the foreground is the same phyllite formation found on Black Mountain.

 The mountain is composed of two main rock types that are roughly divided between western and eastern halves of the mountain.
 The west side of the mountain is composed of a ~250 m. bed of meta-sedimentary rock distinguishable as phyllite and argillite.
 From a distance, the meta-sedimentary rock is easily mistaken for basalt, which is common in the area, however basalt is not found on Black Mountain.
 The phyllite has a slaty cleavage and is foliated in all directions, a result of shortening due to pressure-solution volume-diffusion of as much as 50%.
 As a result of shortening, streambeds of nearby washes are filled with black alluvium.

 The western face meta-sedimentary beds strike ~120, 45.
 When fully illuminated by afternoon sun, the dipping, angular rocks resemble overlapping flatirons.
 The meta-sedimentary beds rise nearly 1300 feet above the local topography.
 Black Mountain rises 3398 feet above sea level.

 The eastern side of the mountain is composed of a granitic intrusion into the meta-sedimentary rock.
 The granite is part of a batholith dated 14 m.y.a locally known as Camelback Granite.
 It extends southward from Black Mountain and is expressed in outcrops in the McDowell Mountains, the Union Hills, and Camelback Mountain.
 Texturally, the granite varies from a large crystal with phenocrysts of up to 2.5 cm., to a finer grained crystal texture.
 Larger grained Camelback granite shows large joints fractured both vertically and horizontally.
 It is weathered into spheroidal boulder columns and balanced rock formations.
 Jointing in the finer grained granite is smaller and proportional to grain size.